-- PROTECT YOUR FAMILY & FRIENDS - ALWAYS BE PREPARED: M2 Basics 300-Piece First Aid Kits will keep you prepared for most common minor injuries or medical emergencies.
+- THIS COMPLETE FIRST AID KIT HAS OVER 6,700 REVIEWS!
+Protect your family & friends.
+Always be prepared with the essentials!
+M2 Basics 300-Piece First Aid Kits will keep you prepared for most common minor injuries or medical emergencies.

-- INCLUDES LIGHTWEIGHT & DURABLE CARRY CASE: Zippered 1st aide bag includes clear pockets to organize your red cross first aid supplies.
-Take it to any activity: sports, camping, hiking, college, work, travel or vacation.
-See photos & product description for detailed list of contents.
+- INCLUDES LIGHTWEIGHT & DURABLE CARRY CASE: Zippered bag includes clear pockets to organize your first aide equipment.
+Ready for adventure: sports, camping, hiking, backpacking, college, boating, hunting, outdoor, travel or vacation.

-- VERSATILE KIT TO FIT YOUR LIFESTYLE: Use for home, office, vehicle, workplace, industrial, kitchen, outdoor, tactical, dog, athletic, business, auto, sport, emt, first responder, rv, dog, puppy, pet, baby, daycare, work, boat, marine, military.
+- PREPARE FOR COMMON MINOR INJURIES & EMERGENCIES: For families & businesses alike.
+Use for home, office, vehicle, workplace, industrial, kitchen, outdoor, tactical, athletic, business, auto, sport, emt, first responder, rv, daycare, work, boat, motorcycle, osha, hsa, marine, military.